-For data from positions 7 to 16 time is being calculated from Arecorder power up.
+For data from positions 16 to 21 and 23 to 25 time is being calculated as an offset from Arecorder power up.

 4. Description of operation

 After power up Arecorder is in one of predefined states.
 Each of them represents different part of rocket flight and different decidions made by Arecorder.